fpons/DataSafe/lab500/content.md

 ## Requirements ##

 To complete this lab, you need to have the following:
 *	Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
 *	A compartment enabled with permission to create and use resources
 *	The ATP-S instance provisioned in Lab 1
-* The access privileges configured in Lab 2

 ## Acknowledgements ##